rreusser/glsl-rfft/README.md

 ### What does it compute?

 This shader computes the 2D [Fast Fourier Transform][fft] of four real-valued input matrices contained in a single four-channel floating point (or half float) WebGL texture.
-Each channel contains the real-valued input.
+Each channel contains one of four real-valued input matrices.
 The results match and are tested against [ndarray-fft][ndarray-fft].

 The output follows the format of Moreland and Angel <a href="#user-content-fftonagpu">[1]</a>.
 To within a sign, it contains every unique entry of the full complex FFT, but the output is compressed to fit in the same storage space as the input.
 See <a href="#user-content-fftonagpu">[1]</a> for more details.